 How AQHA is Governed

-Editor’s note: This story originally appeared in the December 2012 issue of The American Quarter Horse Journal to provide readers with a behind-the-scenes article about how a rule-change proposal becomes an AQHA rule.
-Article by Larri Jo Starkey.
+Editor’s note: This story originally appeared in the December 2012 issue of The American Quarter Horse Journal.
+With the 2016 AQHA Convention right around the corner – March 11-14, to be exact – the Journal staff dove into its archives to provide readers with this behind-the-scenes article about how a rule-change proposal becomes an AQHA rule.

 Don Clark had an idea.